French grammar: Adjectives

 Due to the peculiar orthography of French, which denotes mute final consonants, most feminine forms seem regular in terms of their spelling because they are formed by adding -e to the masculine form, e.g., grand > grande, lent > lente, persan > persane.
 However, if we put this etymologic orthography aside and consider only current pronunciation, the formation of French female forms becomes quite irregular with several possible "endings": /[ɡʁɑ̃]/ > /[ɡʁɑ̃d]/, /[lɑ̃]/ > /[lɑ̃t]/, /[pɛʁsɑ̃]/ > /[pɛʁsan]/.

 Most adjectives, when used attributively, appear after their nouns: le vin rouge ("the red wine").
 A number of adjectives (often having to do with beauty, age, goodness, or size, a tendency summarized by the acronym "BAGS"), come before their nouns: une belle femme ("a beautiful woman").
 With a few adjectives of the latter type, there are two masculine singular forms: one used before consonants (the basic form), and one used before vowels.
 For example, the adjective beau ("beautiful") changes form from un beau garçon ("a handsome boy") to un bel homme ("a handsome man").
 Some adjectives change position depending on their meaning, sometimes preceding their nouns and sometimes following them.
 For example, ancien means "former" when it precedes its noun, but "ancient" when it follows it.
 To give another example, un homme grand means "a tall man", whereas un grand homme means "a great man".

 Many compound words contain an adjective, such as une belle-mère "a mother-in-law", which is distinct from une belle mère "a beautiful mother".
 Some of them use an archaic form of the feminine adjective that lacks the final -e.
-These used to be written with an apostrophe, but a hyphen is now (at least since 1960) considered more correct: une grand-route (formerly, une grand'route) "a main country road", which is distinct from une grande route "a long way", and une grand-mère (formerly, une grand'mère) "a grandmother", which is distinct from une grande mère "a tall mother".
+These used to be written with an apostrophe, but a hyphen is now (at least since 1960) considered more correct: une grand-route (formerly, une grandroute) "a main country road", which is distinct from une grande route "a long way", and une grand-mère (formerly, une grandmère) "a grandmother", which is distinct from une grande mère "a tall mother".